bishnu7babu/my-rust-project/guessing_game/README.md

 - [rand crate](https://crates.io/crates/rand)

 Enjoy playing and have fun!
+## contact
+If you have any questions or suggestions, feel free to contact me at [your-email@example.com].
 ```bash
 ## Contact
 If you have any questions or suggestions, feel free to contact me at [mbishnu7799@gmail.com].
 ```
 This README provides a clear and concise guide to playing the game, along with instructions for setting up and running the project.
 You can adjust it based on your specific preferences or additional features you may want to add.